Motherwell Shopping Centre

-Motherwell Shopping Centre is an outdoor shopping centre located in the centre of Motherwell, North Lanarkshire, Scotland.
+Motherwell Shopping Centre is an outdoor shopping centre located in the centre of Motherwell, Scotland.
 It is owned jointly by Chester Properties and Columbus Capital, who purchased the site from previous owners CALA Properties in May 2010.
 The centre is known locally as Motherwell Town Centre.

 History and formation

 Formerly the section of Brandon Street connecting to Motherwell Point in the post-war era, this section would later separate and be transformed into a pedestrianised street, leading to the creation of Brandon Parade.
 The new end of Brandon Street would later connect to a by-pass road known as Menteith Road.
 Plan The centre was later renamed Brandon Shopping Centre after CALA Properties purchased the centre.
 Due to the transition, many famous nationwide retailers, such as Primark, now have a store in the centre, making it one of the most attractive and well-known shopping centres in North Lanarkshire.
 In October 2013, the centre was given a radical upgrade, and was renamed Motherwell Shopping Centre upon completion.